A lot or a little?

 What parents need to know

 Parents need to know that Dude, Where's My Car is a 2000 "stoner comedy" in which Ashton Kutcher and Seann William Scott play slackers with no recollection of what they did the night before.
 The female characters are all either bubbleheads, strippers, or women who otherwise openly exploit their sexuality.
 Black and Asian characters are stereotypically depicted.
 A stripper is revealed to be a transsexual -- is jokingly called a "gender-challenged male."
 An old lady uses "f--k" in one scene.
-We also hear "bitch," "f-g," "pissed," "crap," "damn."
-While not actually depicted, Jesse and Chester's regular use of alcohol and drugs is a pivotal part of the plot.
+We also hear "bitch," "f-g," "pissed," "crap," and "damn."
+While it's not actually depicted, Jesse and Chester's regular use of alcohol and drugs is a pivotal part of the plot.
 They also steal the pizzas they're supposed to be delivering for their job.
 Jesse and Chester visit a strip bar where one of the girls talks about a lap dance they shared the previous night.
-Jesse gets to place his hand on a woman's bosom.
-Cartoonish beatings from a group of bad guys.
+Jesse gets to place his hand on a woman's bosom, and there's sexual innuendo throughout.
+Cartoonish beatings are delivered by a group of bad guys.
 Jesse and Chester bean their captors with a fire extinguisher.
-Attempts at physical humor centered on visually-impaired tweens playing t-ball.
-Sexual innuendo throughout.
+Attempts at physical humor center on visually impaired tweens playing T-ball.

 - Parents say